salt-extensions/salt-extension-copier/docs/topics/installation.md

 :::

 :::{important}
-Since this template provides some Jinja extensions, you need to ensure [copier-templates-extensions][copier-templates-extensions] is present in the `copier` virtual environment.
-The example installation commands above account for this.
+This template includes custom Jinja extensions, so ensure that [copier-templates-extensions][copier-templates-extensions] is installed in the same environment as `copier`.
+The example commands above handle this.
 :::

 [copier-docs]: https://copier.readthedocs.io/en/stable/